Arthurzim1997/bfcpf/README.md

 There are several things to note about this script:

 - Because of *combinatorics* the number of possibilities of every `X` on the CPF increases by a factor of 10.
 Thus, for `n` entries `X`, there are `10^n` possible CPF's.
-This is important because you can easily empty your RAM with `n > 5`.
+This is important because depending on your processing power, for `n > 6` the script may "last forever".
 - The OSINT information gathered by this program is completely FREE and uses only public data, available to anyone with Internet access.